 Children in the Library

 If you bring your child into the Library or the URS Building you must accompany them at all times and you are responsible for their safety and behaviour.
 Library staff are not authorised or insured to look after any children brought onto Library premises.
+Children under 12 years of age are only allowed on the Ground Floor of the URS Building and not beyond.

 The Library rules (PDF) are extended to cover any child for whom an adult is responsible.
 A printed copy is available from the Reception Desk.
 If these guidelines are breached in any way, you may be asked to leave the Library.